BioCellgraft Finalizes Commercialization Agreement with Celularity For The Manufacture and Distribution of Products for Therapeutic Use in Oral Healthcare

-BioCellgraft, Inc. has announced a significant exclusive commercialization agreement with Celularity Inc. focusing on the U.S. market for placental-derived biomaterial products tailored for oral healthcare applications.
-This partnership enables BioCellgraft to distribute a diverse range of products manufactured by Celularity, targeting various dental and oral health needs.
+BioCellgraft, Inc. has announced a significant exclusive commercialization agreement with Celularity Inc., focusing on the U.S. market for placental-derived biomaterial products tailored for oral healthcare applications.

 BioCellgraft will market the products under private label brand names to be announced in the early part of 2024.
 Some of these products are intended to replace or supplement damaged or inadequate integumental tissue in the treatment of soft tissue voids, the correction of soft tissue defects, and soft tissue augmentation.
 Other products serve as a barrier membrane and are intended to protect the underlying tissue and to preserve tissue plane boundaries in similar applications in periodontology, implant dentistry, and oral surgery.
 BioCellgraft and Celularity expect to collaborate to address oral healthcare patients' unmet needs through innovative approaches that leverage BioCellgraft and its KOLs's expertise in dentistry, implantology and periodontology, and Celularity's platform technology around the development and manufacture of placental-derived biomaterial products.